adhamahmad/android_testing/README.md

 TO-DO Notes is an app where you to write down tasks to complete.
 The app displays them in a list.
 You can then mark them as completed or not, filter them and delete them.

+I wrote the tests only and not the whole app code.

 ![App main screen, screenshot](screenshot.png)

 This codelab has four branches, representing different code states: